← Back to 史記

 1

-Qin Shihuangdi was the son of King Zhuangxiang of Qin.
-While King Zhuangxiang was a hostage of Qin in Zhao, he saw Lü Buwei's concubine, took pleasure in her, married her, and she gave birth to the First Emperor.
+Qin Shihuang was the son of King Zhuangxiang of Qin.
+While King Zhuangxiang was a hostage in Zhao, he saw Lü Buwei's concubine, took a liking to her, married her, and she gave birth to the First Emperor.
 He was born in Handan in the first month of Qin King Zhaoxiang's forty-eighth year.
 When he was born, he was named Zheng and took the surname Zhao.
 At age thirteen, King Zhuangxiang died and Zheng succeeded him as King of Qin.
-At this time, Qin territory had already annexed Ba, Shu, and Hanzhong; it extended past Wan to include Ying, and established Nan commandery; To the north it had collected the lands east of Shang commandery, including Hedong, Taiyuan, and Shangdang commanderies; To the east, Qin reached Xingyang, destroyed the two Zhou states, and established Sanchuan commandery.
-Lü Buwei became chancellor, was enfeoffed with one hundred thousand households, and was titled Lord Wenxin.
+At this time, Qin had already annexed Ba, Shu, and Hanzhong, advanced beyond Wan to hold Ying, and established Nan commandery; To the north it had collected the lands east of Shang commandery, including Hedong, Taiyuan, and Shangdang commanderies; To the east, Qin reached Xingyang, destroyed the two Zhou states, and established Sanchuan commandery.
+Lü Buwei served as chancellor, received an enfeoffment of one hundred thousand households, and was titled Lord Wenxin.
 He recruited guests and wandering scholars with the aim of unifying the world.
 Li Si served as his attendant.
-Meng Ao, Wang Qi, Bi Gong, and others served as generals.
+Meng Ao, Wang Qi, Piao Gong, and others served as generals.
 The king was young and new to the throne, so he entrusted state affairs to his ministers.

 2